 The total cost of probating an estate typically depends on the size of the estate.
 Attorney fees are set by statute and are generally not payable until court approval is obtained.
 The executor or personal representative may also be entitled to a fee for services rendered.
 If you are the named executor of a will or otherwise would like to initiate probate proceedings, it is best to consult with a knowledgeable and experienced probate attorney.

 Our Firm’s Probate Practice

-The probate attorneys at Arata, Swingle, Van Egmond & Goodwin have knowledgeable and practical experience in probating estates.
+The probate attorneys at Arata, Swingle, Van Egmond & Heitlinger have knowledgeable and practical experience in probating estates.
 Our attorneys keep current on probate law and procedure.
 Our experienced probate attorneys will meet with you to discuss the decedent’s estate, the probate process, and the duties and liabilities of serving as an executor or personal representative.

 contact us here.